 Intestinal obstruction is a prevalent condition, and conventional radiography is the first step in its diagnosis.
 This imaging technique has 40 to 80% accuracy in finding the presence of an obstruction, as mentioned earlier11-15.
-Its accuracy is lower in determining the location of the obstruction, the presence of strangulation, and its cause.
-The use of CT scans has increased in recent years due to technological advancement. suggested in cases where the initial radiography is indeterminate, complications are suspected.
-Pathologies involving the gut wall, mesenteric vessels, mesentery, and the abdominal cavity can be observed by this method.
+Its accuracy is lower in determining the location obstruction, the presence strangulation, and its cause.
+The use of CT scans has increased in recent years due to technological advancement.
+It is suggested in where the initial radiography is cases complications indeterminate, and suspected.
+Pathologies involving the gut wall, mesenteric vessels, mesentery, abdominal cavity can be observed by this method.

 Ismail et al. 18, on histological examinations, found that TB (36% of cases), cancer of the large intestine, and postoperative adhesion are the most prevalent causes of intestinal obstruction.
 According to a different study conducted by Shaikh et al.4, the most common causes of intestinal obstruction are obstructed or strangulated external hernias (25.83%) and intestinal adhesion (23.33%).
-Large gut volvulus (13.83%), malignancy (13.83%),colonic tuberculosis ileocecal (10.83%)follow.Megibow et al. 10 stated that 76.2% of the patients were found to have an intestinal obstruction, and 73% of the time (47 of 64), the cause was predicted correctly.
-There are several potential causes, such as adhesion (57.8%), primary gut tumor (10.9%), Crohn's disease (6.3%), hernia (4.7%), metastases (3.1%), colonic diverticulitis (3.1%), hematoma (3.1%), and others (4.7%).
+Large gut volvulus (13.83%),colonic malignancy (13.83%),and ileocecal tuberculosis (10.83%) follow.
+Megibow et al. 10 stated that 76.2% of the patients were found to have an intestinal obstruction, and 73% of the time (47 of 64), the cause was predicted correctly.
+There are several potential causes, such as adhesion (57.8%), primary gut tumor (10.9%), Crohn's disease (6.3%), hernia (4.7%),metastases (3.1%),diverticulitis (3.1%), hematoma (3.1%), and others (4.7%).

-Our study calculated thespecificity was 96%, sensitivity was 94%, and overall accuracy was 95%.
+Our study calculated the specificity was 96%, sensitivity was 94%, and overall accuracy was 95%.
 Earlier research confirmed that the accuracy ranged from 65 to 95%, the sensitivity from 63% to 94%, and the specificity from 78% to 100%.
 7-11 In one study, ultrasound was compared to CT imaging, had a sensitivity of 92.31% and a specificity of 94.12%, with a PPV of 96% and an NPV of 88.89% in the diagnosis of Small Bowel Obstruction (SBO).
-Another study reportedthat CT scans had sensitivity and specificity values of 98.39% and 65.22%, respectively, with an overall diagnostic accuracy of 93.20% compared operative findings in intestinal obstruction.Regarding the literature at the national level, a study in Faisalabad showed CT scan had 81.1% sensitivity, 90.2% specificity, PPV 84.2%, NPV 92.7%, and 89.4% accuracy in the diagnosis of the transition points of SBO.
+19 Another study reported that CT scans had sensitivity and specificity values of 98.39% and 65.22%, respectively, with an overall diagnostic accuracy of 93.20% compared to operative findings in intestinal obstruction.
+20Regarding the literature at the national level, a study in Faisalabad showed CT scan had 81.1% sensitivity, 90.2% specificity, PPV 84.2%, NPV 92.7%, and 89.4% accuracy in the diagnosis of the transition points of SBO.
+21